-In case of severe forms of this sleep disorder, doctors typically prescribe continuous positive airway pressure (CPAP).
+In cases of severe forms of this sleep disorder, doctors typically prescribe continuous positive airway pressure (CPAP).
 This is a machine that sends more air pressure into your lungs as you’re sleeping.

 When extreme situations occur and previous treatment hasn’t been effective, surgery is another possible solution for tissue removal, jaw repositioning, or nerve stimulation.

-Narcolepsy is a brain disorder where you get really bad sleep at night and it makes you incredibly sleepy during the day.
+Narcolepsy is a brain disorder where you get really bad sleep at night, which makes you incredibly sleepy during the day.